 There is a lot of information to help you figure out the best options for your garden.
 The UW-Extension has many books and eBooks available through their Learning Store that discuss aspects of plants and landscaping.
 They also train Master Gardeners who are knowledgeable resources that are happy to answer questions.

-Come to our Native Plant Sale on Sunday, August 28.
+Join us for our Native Plant Sale on Saturday, June 10 from 9:00am – 1:00pm.
 Prairie Future Seed Co. will offer a wide selection of live plants for purchase.
 Plants will be available for pre-order and curbside pickup.
 Visitors who want to shop in person can browse on site.

 Updated with new information on February 15, 2023